 Recycling is very important to us here at the Folk Hall, we want to be a place where we can support you to recycle and reduce waste.
 We are constantly looking to expand what you can recycle here and therefore we can push for a greener, cleaner and better planet for us all.
-Throughout the building you will find a selection of recycling boxes, caddies and bins for you to recycle a range of items (See the table below) We also have the Help Yourself Shelf, a great community service to reduce food waste.
+Throughout the building you will find a selection of recycling boxes, caddies and bins for you to recycle a range of items (See the table below).
 All these small things can have a big impact if we all do them together.

 |Paper and card||White Box||Standard Recycling|